 Today’s air conditioning systems are built to provide homeowners with effective and highly efficient cooling.
 For instance, an air conditioner installed today versus one installed in 2012 may save you 20-40 percent of cooling energy costs.
 And, you could potentially save up to 50 percent on cooling costs if you have a system that’s more than 10 years old.
 As technology improves, air conditioning systems and the refrigerant they use become much more energy efficient and earth-conscious, helping you keep your home cooler while reducing your carbon footprint at the same time.

-And, there are different types of systems to choose from.
+And, there are different types of HVAC systems available

 Along with better efficiency and more environmentally conscious refrigerants, air conditioning systems have also been developed that can work in a variety of applications.
 In this article, we’ll focus on central air conditioning and ductless cooling – what they are, how they work, and what scenarios they are most suited for.
 Keep reading to learn more!

 Central air conditioning has been a popular choice for homeowners for many decades.
 That’s because a single unit can supply cooled air throughout the entire home.
 Homes that have a forced-air heating system, such as a furnace, are ideal candidates for central air conditioning.
 Most people with a furnace will opt for a split system, where part of the unit sits outside the home and an indoor cabinet that contains the indoor heat container and blower.

 It is essential that there is ductwork already installed in the home in order to use a central air conditioning system.
 This type of system relies on the ductwork in the home to carry the cooled air throughout.
 While you can choose to add ductwork to your home in order to support a central air conditioning system, it may not be cost-effective or even feasible.
 Fortunately, you have options for cooling a home where ductwork is not a possibility.